 To help ensure Social Security finds your doctor's opinion persuasive, make sure your doctor fills out a detailed RFC form.
 In an RFC form for a claimant with physical limitations, the doctor should specify the individual's exertional (strength-related) limitations, including the ability to lift, carry, sit, stand, and walk.
 Non-exertional restrictions should be addressed as well, especially those related to reaching, handling, bending, stooping, climbing, and crawling.
 Any environmental restrictions, such as exposure to dust, odors, or extreme temperatures, should also be noted.

 In a mental RFC form, the treating physician or psychologist should address the patient's ability to understand, remember, and execute simple and complex instructions; maintain attention and concentration; interact with co-workers and the general public; and stay on-task for an entire eight-hour workday without excessive breaks.

 In both mental and physical RFC forms, the doctor should address attendance and punctuality, and in particular, the question of whether the patient would miss more than two days of work per month for medical reasons.

 Perhaps most importantly, the physician completing the RFC form must provide a medical basis for any of the above limitations the doctor includes.
-Doctor who merely check the boxes on a form without citing any treatment notes, medical imaging, blood tests, or other evidence to support their opinions is not being nearly as helpful as they could be.
+Doctors who merely check the boxes on an RFC form without citing any treatment notes, medical imaging, blood tests, or other evidence to support their opinions is not being nearly as helpful as they could be.
 You can get a physical RFC form here and a mental RFC form here.